 Why is feminism important?

 Feminism is not there to destroy men, Mom, feminism is there to prevent patriarchy from oppressing, humiliating women, considering them inferior, less valuable, and even killing them.
 No, I’m not exaggerating!
 Do you know that every single day 137 women are killed?!
 Most of that violence happens in their own homes!
 Likewise, street violence is much greater against women than against men.
 Are you equally scared, Mom, for me and my brother?
-Who do you think more of when we go out at night?
-Especially when I put on a mini skirt?
+Who do you think more about me than him when I go out at night, especially when I put on a mini skirt?

-Feminism, Mom, is not an ugly word.
-Feminism is not a curse.
-Feminism is a movement that fights for men and women to have the same rights.
+Feminism, Mom, is not an ugly word, let alone a curse!
+It is a movement that fights for men and women to have the same rights.
 Fights for men and women to walk side by side.
 Did you know that it is the most peaceful movement in history so far?
 Don’t you want the same rights for me and my brother?
 Let me explain.
 This means that my brother and I can have the same salaries if we are in the same job positions, it means that we can reach those positions in the same ways and that we have equal chances for it.
 It also means that scientists will be more interested in diseases related to the female body and will probably find solutions.

-That means, Mom, that you could have endured menopause more easily, if only there were more women in science!
+Mom, if only there were more women in science, you could have endured menopause more easily!
 If only women’s body is equally important as men’s and if only we invested in research about it accordingly!